Bramlil02/My-website/README.md

 2025-08-20                 0.2                     Added content to index.html,about.html,service.html,enquiry.html and contact.html
 2025-08-26                 0.3                     Completed all content for all pages.
 Updated README with project details.
 2025-08-27                 0.4                     Edited README File
+2025-09-25                 0.5                     Created style.css file and linked it to the html files 2025-09-25                 0.6                     Edited website to be responsive to all working mobile devices 2025-09-26                 0.7                     Updated README File
 References

 Content